sst2010/github-labels-batch-processing/labels-i-use.md

 ## Warning !!

 - The JSON below can ONLY be used to create those labels.
-- To update or transform your existing labels, refer the update script and modify the JSON accordingly.
+- To update or transform your existing labels, refer to the update script and modify the JSON accordingly.

 ## What labels do I use ??